 In many instances, the water supply to residences may be treated with chlorine, which causes interference with certain types of analyses (e.g., VOCs, Extractable Organics and some bacteriological samples).

 Use a chemical test kit to check a separate sample for residual chlorine.
-If residual chlorine is present, collect the sample in the appropriate sample container(s) using the required preservatives.
+If residual chlorine is present, collect the sample in the appropriate sample container(s) using the required dechlorinating agent and preservatives.

-Replace the screw cap securely on the bottle and tip the container several times to mix the preservative with the sample.
+Replace the screw cap securely on the bottle and tip the container several times to mix the dechlorinating agent and preservative with the sample.

 Dry the exterior surface of the bottle using a clean paper towel.